The Little Artist:

 Education and Corporate Work:

 My degree was in fine art with an emphasis in painting.
 I had the privilege to study under Wayne Thiebaud, an incredible teacher and human being.
-After I graduated, however, I needed to make a living.
-So, I continued my education and fell in love with graphic design.
+I continued my education and fell in love with graphic design.
 My career took me to the corporate world where I found myself quickly moving away from the creative and into management.